beynar/kit-state-params/README.md

-# kit-state-params
+# kit-query-params

 ## 1. Introduction

-kit-state-params is a lightweight query params state management library for SvelteKit that simplifies state management and URL synchronization.
+kit-query-params is a lightweight query params state management library for SvelteKit that simplifies state management and URL synchronization.
 It provides a seamless way to keep your application state in sync with URL search parameters, enhancing user experience and enabling easy sharing of application states.

 Key features: